Healthy Homes Assessment Tutira

 Draught Stopping Tutira

-If a draft can be felt through gaps that are too large or holes the area requirements to be sealed.
+If a draught can be felt through gaps that are too large or holes that it requirements to be sealed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections